PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 </div>

 The final results can be seen in Table 5.
 The addition of the spatial component in the Spatial Lag (SAR) did not hold significance for variables such as % Pop.
-Male 15 to 29, log(Extremely Poor Pop), Normalized Gini Index, % Pop.
+Male 15 to 29, log(Extremely Poor Pop), Normalized Gini Index and % Pop.
 Urban.

 <div class="figure" style="text-align: center">
     <p class="title">Table 5: Results of Spatial Lag (SAR)</p>